 The following are Achievement based and computer generated awards.
 The “Best Athlete” calculation is applied to the Season’s Best Performances whether they are achieved at Centre, Zone, Region or State.
 If an athlete has not competed in a particular event all season then a score of zero is given for that event.
-An athlete must have attended at least 60% of available competition to be eligible for these awards.
+An athlete must have attended the required amount of competitions for age group to be eligible for these awards.

 ARNOLD HUNT AWARD: This is awarded to the most outstanding girl or boy athlete in middle and long distance running.
 It is open to athletes in the Under 13 to under 17 age groups.

 BRETT CARKEET MEMORIAL TROPHY: This trophy is named in honour of an athlete who excelled in walking and middle distance running.
 The Executive Committee votes for the most outstanding athlete in Race walking, 800m and 1500m running.
 It is open to athletes in the Under 9 to 12 age groups.

 GENEVIEVE TRAIN MEMORIAL TROPHY: A trophy is presented for achievement in sprint events.
 Open to all age groups.

 CLINT SHAW AWARD: Awarded to the most outstanding girl or boy in the Under 7 to Under 9 age groups.